FordhamMuseumApp/SwiftRepo/README.md

 **TwitterView**
 - [x] Creation of @FordhamMuseum Twitter
-- [ ] User sees a live feed of @FordhamMuseum tweets.
-We will need endpoints to authenticate and authorize @FordhamMuseum and will need to get the user, @FordhamMuseum's, tweets to display
+- [x] User sees a live feed of @FordhamMuseum tweets.

 ## Optional User Stories
 - [ ] Users of the App have the ability to login with their own twitter account and tweet @FordhamMuseum through the app